SCREAMING BLOODY MARYS

 Greg Langston – Drums

-With a nod of respect and a big thank you to former members who include (but not limited to):
+With a nod of respect and a big thank you to former members:

-Spider, Smoot, Hans Hunt, Chris Pisser, Wes, Pauly, Doug Carlson, Fred Crimi, Joey Reyes, John Surrell, Jenn Newell
+Spider Valentine, Jeff Smoot, Juan Jesus, Hans Hunt, Chris Pisser, Wes Janes, Pauly Birch, Doug Carlson, Fred Crimi, Joey Reyes, John Surrell, Jenn Newell

-Their debut album “Get In, Get Off, Get Out” was released in 1995 on the California label, Doctor Dream Records.
+Formed by Dave Dalton in 1989, their debut album “Get In, Get Off, Get Out” was released in 1995 on the California label, Doctor Dream Records.
 The band then began a busy schedule of recording, touring and media coverage while sharing stages with The Ramones, The Melvins, The Adicts, Mudhoney, Hole, Cheap Trick, L7, Supersuckers, Dead Kennedys, The Vibrators, Kiefer Sutherland, Spastik Children, The Dictators and many other notables.
-As is often the case, such ceaseless touring and togetherness caused the Screaming Bloody Marys to self destruct and left their much anticipated second full length album to remain unreleased.
-SBM had several singles in the early 90’s on Sympathy for the Record Industry, Wallibie Records (Japan), I-99 Records, Die Laughing Records and are featured on too many compilations to count.
+As is often the case, such ceaseless touring caused the Screaming Bloody Marys to self destruct and left their much anticipated second full length album to remain unreleased.
+S.B.M. had several singles throughout the 90’s on Sympathy for the Record Industry, Wallibie Records (Japan), I-99 Records, Die Laughing Records and are featured on too many compilations to count.

-The band’s new album “Get off, Get Out, Get More“ is a unique and ambitious update of their now out print “Get in, Get off, Get Out” album.
-With updated lyrics plus additional new songs by new members Angelique X Stacy (vocals), Greg Langston (drums) and Ian Larkin (Bass) with guests such as East Bay Ray (Dead Kennedys) and Blag Dhalia (The Dwarves).
+The band’s new album “Get off, Get Out, Get More“ is a unique and ambitious update of their now out of print “Get in, Get off, Get Out” album.
+With updated lyrics plus additional new songs by new members Angelique X Stacy (Vocals), Greg Langston (Drums) and Ian Larkin (Bass) with guests such as East Bay Ray (Dead Kennedys) and Blag Dhalia (The Dwarves).
 The new album will be something old, something new and something unforgettable.

-The Screaming Bloody Marys will be supporting the release of their new album with shows throughout California and with guest appearances by many luminaries from notable punk and garage bands.
+The Screaming Bloody Marys will be supporting the release of their new album with shows throughout the west coast with guest appearances by many friends and punk rock favorites.